incraigulous/rest-repositories/readme.md

 Fetch data from any rest API with a common interface.
 Api results are returned wrapped in easy-to-work-with, fluent collection and object wrappers.

 ### In a nutshell
-You should be able to fetch data from ANY webservice and then access it using the following API:
+You should be able to fetch data from any webservice and then access it using the following API:

 ```
 	$posts = PostsRepository::all()->first()->title;